Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 connection.close()
 ```

-## Schema retrieval from SQL query
+## Schema reading from an SQL query

 These functions return the schema of an SQL query result.